Un vistazo a los Cuadros de Van Gogh, el Pintor más Famoso del Mundo - KUADROS

 Postman - Van Gogh

 In the spring, the artist painted the flourishing landscapes of Provence, as well as seascapes in nearby Saintes-Marie-de-la-Mer.
-During this productive period in his life, the artist also made a number of portraits, including his series of paintings portraying the Roulin family .
+During this productive period in his life, the artist also made a series of portraits, including his series of paintings portraying the Roulin family .

 Vase of Sunflowers - Van Gogh